ManiekAkbarSusetyo/mental-health/README.md

 even I love them, I still think that they will never accept my love I just got rejected and rejected
 I will be unloveable man in my entire live

+I wish for once, I wish that I could be loved by a girl I love